Bessel periods and anticyclotomic $p$-adic spinor $L$-functions: Global Bessel periods for

-\begin{remark} \begin{enumerate} \labelenumi{(\theenumi)} \item One can easily see that Conjecture \ref{coj:41} is equivalent to the hypothesis (B\"{o}ch). \item It is easily seen that $\d t=\prod_v\d t_v$.
-Thus $C_{G_0}=1$ and $\scrb_{\pi_0}(\vph_0,\bar\vph_0)=2\varLambda(1,\tau_{K/F})$ in the notation of \cite{L1}. \item Furusawa and Morimoto \cite{FM,FM2} have demonstrated Conjecture \ref{coj:41}, provided that $\pi$ is tempered, $\pi_v$ is square-integrable for every $v\in\vSi$, $\Lam$ is the trivial character and the special Bessel period $B_S^1$ is not zero on $V$.
-More generally, they proved the conjecture for such representations of $\SO(2n+1)$ and the trivial character of $\SO(2)$.
+\begin{remark} \begin{enumerate} \labelenumi{(\theenumi)} \item Theorem \ref{coj:41} is a special case of the refined Gross-Prasad conjecture formulated by Liu \cite{L1} for $\SO(m)\times\SO(l)$.
+It is easily seen that $\d t=\prod_v\d t_v$.
+Thus $C_{G_0}=1$ and $\scrb_{\pi_0}(\vph_0,\bar\vph_0)=2\varLambda(1,\tau_{K/F})$ in the notation of \cite{L1}. \item More generally, Furusawa and Morimoto \cite{FM,FM2,FM3} proved the Liu's conjecture for irreducible cuspidal tempered representations of $\SO(2n+1)$ and characters of $\SO(2)$.
 In the course of the proof they verified that $\pi$ has the weak lift $\Spn(\pi)$ to $\GL_{2n}(\AA_F)$ and obtain $L(s,\pi,\ad)$ to be the symmetric square $L$-function of $\Spn(\pi)$, which is holomorphic and nonzero at $s=1$, for the exterior square $L$-function of $\Spn(\pi)$ has a pole at $s=1$. \end{enumerate} \end{remark}